kumarritik24/Business_Forecasting_Final_Exam/README.md

-# **Business Forecasting with Time Series Analysis**
+# **Business Forecasting Final Exam**

 ## **Introduction**
 This repository contains the final exam submission for the Business Forecasting course.
 The analysis focuses on forecasting time series data using multiple statistical models and evaluating their performance.
-The dataset includes monthly sales data from 2019 to 2024.
+The dataset is includes monthly car sales data from 2019 to 2024.

 ---